-In keeping with its educational mission of encouraging students to acquire both broad social awareness and technical professional competence, the University of Iowa College of Law offers a strong program of study in the rapidly expanding fields of international and comparative law.
+In keeping with its educational mission of encouraging students to acquire both broad social awareness and technical professional competence, Iowa Law offers a strong program of study in the rapidly expanding fields of international and comparative law.
 It does so for essentially three reasons:

 - In an era of global interdependence, one must understand international law and foreign legal systems in order to be an effective lawyer.